captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## COLUMBUS:
-You ever wish you coulda played ‘gainst ‘em, Roy.
+You ever wish you coulda played ‘gainst ‘em, Roy?

 ---